 Parents/carers, who are concerned that their child might be being bullied or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately in a calm manner.
 If they are not satisfied with the action taken they should contact the principal.
-If they remain dissatisfied, they should follow the procedure detailed above.
-Parents/carers have a responsibility to support the school's antibullying policy by actively encouraging their child to be a positive member of the school and this expectation of support is outlined in the home/school agreement.
+If they remain dissatisfied, follow the complaints policy which can be accessed from the school website.
+Parents/carers have a responsibility to support the school's anti- bullying policy by actively encouraging their child to be a positive member of the school and this expectation of support is outlined in the home/school agreement.